giovancombo/ParallelImageRenderer/README.md

 <p align="center"><b>Figure 6b</b> <i>Performance analysis of different scheduling strategies, with 50000 circles on a 1024x1024 canvas.
 Comparison of execution time and speedup and efficiency metrics.</i></p>

 ## 4 - Conclusion
 This report presented the development of an Image Renderer in its sequential and parallel implementations using OpenMP.
-The performance analysis demonstrated that the parallelization significantly improved performances, achieving linear speedup using a limited number of threads, and reaching a peak of 7x with 16-24 threads while maintaining acceptable efficiency levels (around 40-50%).
-Performances obtained using configurations with too many threads demonstrated the existence and the effects of the Amdahl's Law.
+The performance analysis demonstrated that parallelization significantly improved performances, achieving linear speedup using a limited number of threads, and reaching a peak of 7x with 16-24 threads while maintaining acceptable efficiency levels (around 40-50%).
+Performances obtained using configurations with too many threads demonstrated the existence and the effects of Amdahl's Law.